 For Kids & Parents

-Kelly has taught more than 225,000 children.
+Kelly has taught kids yoga to more than 225,000 children in the metro Los Angeles area.
 During her first few visits to public and private classrooms, the children often say, “Hi, Yoga!”
 Soon thereafter, they greet her with “Hi, Ms. Kelly!” as the enthusiasm grows from weekly classes together.
-The Hi Yoga Training was one of the first Kids Yoga Trainings accredited by Yoga Alliance.
+Kelly’s Hi Yoga Teacher Training was one of the first Children’s Yoga Teacher Trainings accredited by Yoga Alliance (RCYT) and also approved by LAUSD for a salary point for school teachers.

 For Schools: Prof Dev & Classes

-For over 13 years, SCHOOL, Inc. has offered yoga, meditation, and mindfulness methods to underserved children within public schools.
+For over 14 years, SCHOOL, Inc. has offered SCHOOL Kids Yoga & Mindfulness classes to underserved children within public schools.
 We also provide professional development for public school educators.
-Our upcoming SCHOOL Teacher Training is July 18th – 21st, 2016 (see more dates here).
-Join us to learn calming techniques that ground students and teachers for greater learning and harmony.
+Our upcoming SCHOOL Teacher Training is Mar.
+25, 26, April 1,2, 2017 (see more dates here).
+Join us to learn mindful calming techniques that ground students and teachers for greater learning and harmony.

 The Karuna Yoga Teacher Training was a wonderful, life-changing experience.
 Kelly's training taught me so much about myself.
 My yoga and meditation practice changed in such a positive way.–Lauren F.